Chart Color Schemes

 An assessment of population growth drivers in Keilor East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of Keilor East is around 16,352, reflecting an increase of 1,274 people since the 2021 Census.
-The population in 2021 was reported as 15,078.
-This growth is inferred from AreaSearch's estimate of resident population at 15,567 following examination of ABS' ERP data release in June 2024 and an additional 95 validated new addresses since the Census date.
+As of February 2026, the estimated population of Keilor East is around 16,352, reflecting an increase of 1,274 people since the 2021 Census.
+The population was recorded as 15,078 in the 2021 Census.
+This growth equates to an 8.4% increase and is inferred from a resident population estimate of 15,567 by AreaSearch following examination of ABS's latest ERP data release in June 2024, along with validation of 95 new addresses since the Census date.
 The population density ratio is 1,781 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Keilor East's growth rate of 8.4% since the 2021 census exceeded the SA3 area's growth rate of 7.3%.
+Keilor East's growth rate of 8.4% exceeded the SA3 area's growth rate of 7.3%.
 Overseas migration was the primary driver of population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 1,086 persons to 2041, reflecting an increase of 1.5% in total over the 17-year period.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, Keilor East is expected to grow by 1,102 persons to 2041, reflecting an increase of 1.9% over the 17-year period.

 Frequently Asked Questions - Population